What do you want to learn?

 How does order processing work?

-From there, tracking info can be pushed back to the ecommerce platform and shared with the customer so they know where their order is every step of the way.
+From there, tracking information can be pushed back to the ecommerce platform and shared with the customer so they know where their order is every step of the way.

 What is a good price for fulfillment solutions?